Authored by the expert who managed and guided the team behind the Japan Property Pack

 Can I buy property in Japan without a residence permit?

-Buying property in Japan does not grant any visa or residency rights, so if you want to live in Japan long-term, you need to qualify through work, family, or other visa categories separately from your property purchase.
+Buying a home in Japan does not grant you any visa or residency rights; Japan has no "golden visa" or property-linked residency program, so if you want to live there long-term, you need to qualify through work, family, or other immigration categories independently of your property purchase.

 Can US citizens own land in Japan?